Skip to Content

 Terrestrial Ecosystems

 A Terrestrial ecosystem is a land-based ecosystem.
-They can be found on every continent on Earth, except for Antarctica.
+They can be found on every continent on Earth except for Antarctica.
 Terrestrial ecosystems are divided into two main categories: forests and grasslands.
-Forests are habitats dominated by trees, while grasslands are habitats dominated by grasses.
-Some of the most common animal species in terrestrial ecosystems include deer, squirrels, rabbits, and snakes.

-Here are different types of Terrestrial Ecosystems:
+Here are the different types of Terrestrial Ecosystems:

 1. Desert Ecosystems